pub struct Tracing { /* private fields */ }Expand description

 Ok(()) // < Scope ends here, guard is dropped

-§Pre-configured Tracing Instance
+}§Pre-configured Tracing Instance

-There are two different styles to configure a Tracing
+There are two different styles to configure a Tracing instance: Using an opinionated pre-

 configured instance or a fully customizable builder.
 The first option should be suited for